 What is the Standard for Awarding Alimony?

 The basic standard that you will hear articulated when discussing alimony is the following: one party’s need versus the other party’s ability to pay.
 Sounds simple, right?
 If the court determines someone needs alimony and the other person has the ability to pay alimony, then it will order alimony.
 In principle, it is pretty straight forward.
 In reality, this standard is incredibly vague and not applied consistently across the state or even in the same circuit.

 The problem arises in determining what a legitimate “need” is and what constitutes an “ability to pay”.
 These terms are not specifically defined in the statutes or in case law.
 There is also no “guideline alimony” as there is with child support.
 Such standards have long been advocated but never adopted by the legislature.
-Many organizations such as the American Academy of Matrimonial Lawyers have published alimony guidelines but these guidelines are not controlling in a Florida Court.
+Many organizations such as the American Association of Matrimonial Lawyer have published alimony guidelines but these guidelines are not controlling in a Florida Court.
 In lieu of specific numerical guidelines, there are some legal standards for alimony, described below, that are used by the courts.
 However, such standards have done little to reduce litigation over alimony.

 Given the ambiguity in this area of the law, the best way to determine whether or not you are likely to pay or receive alimony is to speak to an experienced attorney who practices in the area where your case will be heard.
-Only an experienced divorce attorney can give you a reasonably accurate opinion as to what kind of alimony can be awarded in your case.
+Only an experienced attorney can give you a reasonably accurate opinion as to what kind of alimony can be awarded in your case.

 Types of Alimony